MaxedPC08/Astrolabe/README.md

 # Astrolabe
-Astrolabe 2 is out!!!
 For installation instructions, please see the [Installation](#installation) section below.

 ## Overview
-Astrolabe is a vision processing software designed specifically for FRC teams.
+Astrolabe is a vision processing and reinforcement learning motion control software designed specifically for FRC teams.
 Astrolabe has two ends, a server, usually the coprocessor, and a client, usually the driver station or the robot, whichever is connected to the server.
 The server is responsible for processing the image and sending the results to the client.
 The client is responsible for interacting with the server in a UI.
 The server and client communicate over an ethernet connection.
 The server is started by